When is Jenna Coleman's child abduction thriller The Cry coming to TV?

 When is The Cry on TV?

+Confirmed air date: The Cry will begin on Sunday 30th September at 9pm on BBC1.

-Jenna Coleman completed filming for The Cry in Australia and Glasgow in May 2018, so she could begin production on series three of Victoria.
+Jenna Coleman completed filming for four-part thriller The Cry in Australia and Glasgow in May 2018, so she could begin production on series three of Victoria.

 What is The Cry about?